Amulya-sg/Medical-Chat-Bot/README.md

 ## Features:
 - **Llama 2-based RAG Model**: Combines conversational AI with real-time retrieval from large medical datasets.
-- **PDF and JSON Support**: Ingests content from PDFs and a curated Q&A dataset.
+- **PDF Support**: Ingests content from PDFs and a curated Q&A dataset.
-- **Scalable Knowledge Base**: Continuously learns and adapts with new data.
 - **Interactive & Informative**: Aimed at promoting health awareness and patient education.

 ---